santorsm/city-explorer-api/README.md

 ## Change Log

-20 Apr 21 - application now receives
+20 Apr 21 - application renders data from weather and receives data from movie apis 21 Apr 21 - application now renders data from location, weather, and movie apis.
+SIte has been deployed using Netlify & Heroku

 ## Credit and Collaborations